threefoldtech/info_grid/src/faq/faq.md

 A small DIY 3node based on a compact office computer will draw under 20W.
 A full size server will draw around 100W idling.
 Note that a 3node actively used on the Grid (proof-of-utilization) will draw more power, but also generate passive income on top of farming if you have a public IP address.

-For more information, read this section Calculate the Total Electricity Cost of Your Farm of the [Farming Guide](https://forum.threefold.io/t/threefold-farming-guide-part-1/2989).
+For more information, read thes section [Calculate the Total Electricity Cost of Your Farm](../TF_Farmer_Guide/TF_Complete_Farmer_Guide/farmer_guide.md#calculate-the-total-electricity-cost-of-your-farm) of the Farming Guide.

 ***